Farmers First

 Corn plants in a field.

 The nutrient-rich fertilizer alternative is produced locally at the Empire Wastewater Treatment Plant and has several advantages over synthetic chemical and manure fertilizers.
-It is safe, natural, and a renewable resource that improves the environment, lowers wastewater treatment costs, and supports local farmers.
+It is a natural, renewable resource.

 The Farmers First Program